Child And Family Social Worker Resume Example

 If you’re just starting out, I recommend putting your education and certifications front and center.
 Highlight any coursework, practicums, or volunteer work in schools.

-You can show off transferable skills-like crisis intervention, active listening, or teamwork.
+You can show off transferable skills-like crisis intervention, active listening, or teamwork, which are also valuable in a cover letter.
 These matter as much as direct experience, especially in student-focused roles.

 Don’t forget a strong resume summary.
 Use it to share your passion for helping students and your commitment to building a safe, supportive school environment.